 What To Wear Camping In The Summer

-It’s peak camping season in Zion, and if you’re new to the outdoors or have never been to Zion before you may be wondering what to wear camping.
+It’s peak camping season for Zion National Park camping, and if you’re new to the outdoors or have never been to Zion before you may be wondering what to wear camping.
 Packing for camping can be tricky due to the difference in daytime and nighttime temperatures, possible elevation changes, and the types of activities you have planned during your camping trip.

-While you can dress as stylish or casual as you like, camping requires clothes that perform double duty – for example, pants that keep you warm at night and protect you from bugs, or a lightweight, moisture-wicking shirt that offers sun protection.
+While you can dress as stylish or casual as you like, tent camping near Zion National Park requires clothes that perform double duty – for example, pants that keep you warm at night and protect you from bugs, or a lightweight, moisture-wicking shirt that offers sun protection.
 The key is dressing in layers so you can find comfort in any weather.
 Wondering what to wear camping?
 Here’s a list to help you pack for your Zion summer camping trip:

 Lets start at the top.
 Hats are a no-brainer in winter but they also make sense in summer when you want to shield your eyes and face from the sun.
 Baseball caps are good for that but for extra protection for your ears, neck and shoulders, consider adding a bandana or wearing a broad-rimmed hat.